d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ## Summary

 * During model training, batch normalization continuously adjusts the intermediate output of the neural network by utilizing the mean and standard deviation of the minibatch, so that the values of the intermediate output in each layer throughout the neural network are more stable.
-* The batch normalization methods for fully-connected layers and convolutional layers are slightly different.
+* The batch normalization methods for fully connected layers and convolutional layers are slightly different.
 * Like a dropout layer, batch normalization layers have different computation results in training mode and prediction mode.
 * Batch normalization has many beneficial side effects, primarily that of regularization.
 On the other hand, the original motivation of reducing internal covariate shift seems not to be a valid explanation.

 ## Exercises

-1. Can we remove the bias parameter from the fully-connected layer or the convolutional layer before the batch normalization?
+1. Can we remove the bias parameter from the fully connected layer or the convolutional layer before the batch normalization?
 Why?
 1. Compare the learning rates for LeNet with and without batch normalization.
     1. Plot the increase in training and test accuracy.
     1. How large can you make the learning rate?